 What if my forgiveness request is denied or partially approved?

 - Lenders will provide appropriate notification for any denials or partial approval of forgiveness requests

 - The SBA provides 30 days to dispute these decisions

 Would I be eligible for loan deferment on payments?

-- Lenders are required to provide complete payment deferment relief of covered loans for a period of no less than 6 months to no more than 1 year, following the date of disbursement of the loan
+- Lenders are required to provide complete payment deferment relief of covered loans for a period of no less than 10 months following the date of disbursement of the loan

-- However, interest will continue to accrue on PPP loans during this six-month deferment
+- However, interest will continue to accrue on PPP loans during the eligible deferment period

 Are there any other conditions?